holderbaum/resume/resume.md

 # Profile of Jakob Holderbaum

-As a Freelance Consultant, Coach and Developer, I help customers on site to transform towards an agile approach to Software / Hardware Development.
+As a Freelance Consultant, Coach and Developer, I help customers on site to transform towards an agile approach to building working and secure Software and Hardware.
 By working together with the existing product team, I can focus on building capabilities in the team while collaborating on delivering value continuously.

 ## I am an Agile Enthusiast.